E-BATS: Efficient Backpropagation-Free Test-Time Adaptation for Speech Foundation Models: Conclusions and Discussion

 \section{Conclusions and Discussion}

 \paragraph{Conclusions.}In this paper, we propose \sysname{}, the first backpropagation-free test-time adaptation method for Speech Foundation Models that effectively balances adaptation accuracy and memory efficiency. \sysname{} introduces a lightweight prompt adaptation module that directly adapts CNN-based feature encoders to mitigate acoustic domain shifts.
 A novel multi-scale loss function combining entropy minimization with utterance-level and token-wise feature alignment ensures fine-grained control over speech feature adaptation.
 Additionally, the test-time Exponential Moving Average mechanism stabilizes continuous adaptation in dynamic speech streams.
-Experimental results across four noisy datasets and diverse acoustic conditions demonstrate its superior performance, particularly in memory efficiency as the model size increases significantly. \paragraph{Limitations.} The iterative CMA-ES optimization introduces additional adaptation latency.
+Experimental results across four noisy datasets and diverse acoustic conditions demonstrate its superior performance, particularly in memory efficiency as the model size increases significantly. \paragraph{Limitations.} Although \sysname{} is more theoretically efficient than other baseline methods through computation complexity comparision, which is reported in Appendix~\ref{apdx:computation-complexity}, the iterative CMA-ES optimization introduces additional adaptation latency in practical environments.
 Specifically, the current implementation of CMA-ES does not fully exploit GPU parallelization, leading to sequential computation steps per utterance.
 While this latency is acceptable for scenarios without strict real-time requirements, it might pose challenges for latency-sensitive applications.